-Should a subwoofer be at ear level like many bookshelf speakers are intended to be?
+Where to put a subwoofer – should it actually be at ear level like bookshelf speakers are?

 It’s an interesting question and the answer would intuitively seem to be yes.
 After all, if a subwoofer is just another type of speaker, wouldn’t it follow the same rules of positioning that any speaker would?